 Mehr als 140.000 Rechteinhaber vertrauen uns bereits in der Wahrnehmung ihrer Leistungsschutzrechte.
 Erfahren Sie hier, wie auch Sie von der GVL profitieren.

-If you use works by artists or producers which are subject to protection under neighbouring rights legislation, you are obliged to pay fees for such exploitation.
+If you use works by performers or producers which are subject to protection under related rights legislation, you are obliged to pay fees for such exploitation.
 Based on Art.
 38, Act on Collective Management Organisations, GVL issues tariffs for different kinds of exploitation - you can take a look at them here.

 GVL issues licences to broadcasters for the exploitation of commercially published sound recordings and music video clips via radio and TV, in accordance with the rights assigned to it for administration.
 Read more